Best Foods for a German Shepherd with Arthritis - iHeartDogs.com

 Likes: 0

-Even prescription kibbles processed in high temperature several times so they’re lack of nutrients that your dog’s body needs.
-I recommend switching raw diet but if you can’t, add some fresh food.
-You may want to take care of your dog’s arthritis from inside and outside.
-Giving probiotics, Omega-3, digestive enzymes and glucosamine Chondroitin MSM supplement will helpful for arthritis.
+Even prescription kibbles are processed at high temperatures several times, so they lack the nutrients that your dog’s body needs.
+I recommend switching to a raw diet, but if you can’t, add some fresh food.
+You may want to take care of your dog’s arthritis from the inside and outside.
+Giving probiotics, Omega-3, digestive enzymes, and glucosamine Chondroitin MSM supplements will be helpful for arthritis.

 Author: Kiyoko H.